 - Apple or M-shaped bottom when observed from behind

 If you’ve used body condition scoring and discovered that you need to make some changes to your horse’s diet, feel free to get in touch with our dedicated helpline to discuss which of our products would be best suited to your horse or pony’s dietary requirements.

-You can also request a free sample to be delivered to you by post, so that you can give it a try before you buy a full-size bag.
+You can also try a sample of Mollichaff delivered to you by post so that you can give it a try before you buy a full-size bag.